Two subtle problems with over-representation analysis

 Exploring sensitivity in real RNA-seq data

 Figure 4.
 Downsampling confirms higher sensitivity for FCS over ORA.
-(A) The number of significant pathways identified in downsampled data that are consistent with findings in the full dataset, using FCS (fgsea) and ORA (fora) methods.
-The blue and red horizontal lines indicate the number of significant pathways identified in the full set of 27 patients using fgsea and fora respectively.
-(B) The number of significant pathways identified in downsampled data that are not consistent the full dataset.
+(A) Violin plot showing the number of significant pathways identified in downsampled data that are consistent with findings in the full dataset, using FCS (fgsea) and ORA (fora) methods.
+Downsampling was repeated 50 times.
+The blue and red horizontal lines indicate the number of significant pathways identified in the full set of 37 patients using fgsea and fora respectively.
+(B) The number of significant pathways identified in downsampled data that are not consistent with the full dataset.
 (C) The proportion of pathways in downsampled data that are inconsistent with the full dataset.
-All values are the median of 50 simulations.

 Discussion

 The background problem came to our attention when a doctoral student in our department was puzzled by results obtained from clusterProfiler when using a custom set of pathways.
 This exact issue was the subject of several posts to online bioinformatics forums dating to ~2020 where confused users were wondering why the number of background genes changed so much.
+The effect of excluding genes without functional annotations causes the background list to appear smaller than it would otherwise be, causing enrichment scores to appear smaller.
 The results shown here indicate the background problem affects smaller gene set libraries like KEGG and HPO more severely as compared to Cellmarkers and GO libraries which describe a larger proportion of all genes.
 ClusterProfiler maintainers recently provided an option to prevent the loss of unannotated genes from the background options(enrichment_force_universe = TRUE), however this feature isn’t yet described in the official documentation.

 The FDR problem is potentially more serious in that it could lead to increasing false positives under specific conditions; when the foreground list is short, and the median pathway size is relatively small.
 These false positives arise due to an underestimate of the actual number of tests conducted.
 In extreme cases, correction of this problem can lead to around half of the statistically significant results changing (see Figure 2B).